zizzlezee/nativejsbb/README.md

               }
             }];

-            new NativeJSBBEditor({ target: 'bbeditor', availableTags }); //init plugin and apply it to #bbeditor });
+            new NativeJSBBEditor({ target: 'bbeditor', tags: availableTags }); //init plugin and apply it to #bbeditor });

 #Transform BB to html-tags on backend